 Please note that we’re talking about raw, unpasteurized, unfiltered honey here… commercial pasteurized honey is not the same thing.
-The heat of pasteurization kills off the beneficial enzymes and damaging many of the vitamins and antioxidants that make honey so nourishing.
-The ultrafiltration process that makes commercial honey look pretty on the shelf also strips away nutritious pollen that contains a slew of vitamins, amino acids, essential fatty acids, micronutrients and antioxidants.
+The heat of pasteurization kills off the beneficial enzymes and damages many of the vitamins and antioxidants that make honey so nourishing.
+The ultrafiltration process that makes commercial honey look pretty on the shelf also strips away nutritious pollen that contains many of honey’s vitamins, amino acids, essential fatty acids, micronutrients and antioxidants.

 It’s well worth the effort to locate a local source of raw honey in your area.
 If you have a farmer’s market nearby, that’s a great place to start.
 Or try searching online for your town/city/zip code + “raw honey,” and see what the search engine delivers.
 I’ve also used localharvest.org and organicnearby.com as online resources for finding farms, CSAs and farmer’s markets in my area.
 As a fun bonus, Local Harvest also keeps tabs on local food-related events going on in my area, such as festivals, volunteer opportunities and gardening classes!
 Woot!

 We also enjoy making virgin mojitos (faux-jitos?) using a simple syrup made from this mint-infused honey.
-Now I’ve never been one to shy away from a (alcoholic) mixed drink, but in this case, we actually enjoy the mocktail more than the cocktail with the added rum!
+Now I’m not one to shy away from the occasional adult beverage, but in this case, we actually enjoy the mocktail more than the cocktail with the added rum!
 Go figure.

-To make the simple syrup, make a ginger tea by steeping a thumb-sized piece of chopped, peeled ginger in 1 cup of heated water.
+To make the simple syrup, make a ginger tea by steeping a thumb-sized piece of finely chopped ginger in 1 cup of hot water.
 Allow time to cool.
-Strain out the ginger (or don’t if you want a stronger ginger flavor!) and add 1 cup of your mint infused honey, stirring to blend.
+Strain out the ginger (or don’t if you like a stronger ginger flavor) and add 1 cup of your mint infused honey, stirring to blend.
 Store in the refrigerator until ready to use, up to a month.

 For convenience, I sometimes use The Ginger People ginger juice instead of the root, but you really can’t beat the flavor of a piece of fresh ginger.
 If using the juice, leave the ginger root out of the simple syrup recipe, and just add 1/2 tsp ginger juice per mojito.